-Make perfectly crispy and insanely tasty panko chicken in just 20 minutes.
-It's all about seasoning the flour to get a superbly flavourful crust and nailing the cooking process to get perfect crispiness every time.
+Make tender, crispy, and seriously tasty panko chicken in just 20 minutes.
+Learn how to season the flour to get a superbly flavorful crust and cook the chicken to crispy perfection.

 The post contains additional information and helpful tips to ensure the recipe turns out great the first time.
 Please use the link above to jump to the recipe card at the end if you are in a hurry!

-- Just 20 minutes - total cooking and prep time
+- Easy dinner recipe with just 20 minutes of cooking and prep time

-- Versatile - the options for sides and sauces are literally endless
+- Versatile with so many options for sides and sauces

-- Chicken - you can use breast or boneless skinless chicken thighs, but I always opt for breast.
+- Chicken - you can use breast, tenders, or boneless skinless chicken thighs.
+I always opt for breast and tenders will work too if you prefer small pieces of panko chicken.
 Frying adds fat, so I like to start with a lean cut of meat.

 - Panko breadcrumbs - these should be available in your local supermarket.
 If not, an Asian grocery store will stock them.
 You can also use normal breadcrumbs but the chicken won't be as crispy.

-- Parmesan panko chicken - made by adding 20g or ¼ cup of parmesan to the panko crumbs.
+- Parmesan cheese panko chicken - made by adding ¼ cup of parmesan to the panko crumbs.

 - Herby panko chicken - add a couple of teaspoons or dried herbs to the panko crumbs like sage, thyme or Italian seasoning.

 - Lemon pepper panko chicken - add lemon pepper seasoning to the flour or lemon zest to the panko bread crumbs and black pepper to the flour.

 Getting the panko to stick to the chicken

 First, the chicken is first coated in seasoned flour to give it dry surface and to infuse the chicken with flavor.
 Then, the chicken breasts are dipped in beaten egg mixture to make them moist and sticky.